 Why have a Will?

-For me, a Will is more than a prudent measure.
+A will is more than a prudent measure.
 It is a legal document that serves as an extension of yourself and a representation of you now and in the future.
 It affords comfort and peace of mind knowing that your affairs are properly cared for if something ever happens to you.

 With a Will, you control who will receive your assets and property, as well as how it will be divided when you are gone.
 You also control who will be the designated individual or, legally speaking, the appointed executor who will ensure your wishes are carried out.